ml-archive/blog/source/_posts/2016-11-08-Vapor-mysql.md

 In this tutorial we will walk through how to add a database layer to a [Vapor](vapor.codes) project.
 We will be using MySQL and will assume that you have set it up on your local machine [(guide here)](https://dev.mysql.com/doc/refman/5.6/en/osx-installation-pkg.html).

 We are continuing on our 'Car' project.
 You don't necacery have to have read that tutorial if you already are a Vapor rock star.
-If not then please find it here [LINK WILL COME WHEN FIRST PART IT UP]().
+If not then please find it [here](https://engineering.nodesagency.com/articles/Vapor/6-simple-steps-to-setup-vapor/).

 ### 1. Adding the MySQL package